 - Approach legal consultant:

+How to file for executor of estate without will.
 The law and rules differ from one country to another country and it has evolved so much over time in all the countries.
 It is recommended that one should consult the lawyer before initiating all the legal procedure.Let us understand the basic rules of intestacy.Under the rules of intestacy, the properties of the deceased shall be shared amongst the very close relatives only.

 - Civil Partner or Married partners: